 Rotator cuff strain

 A rotator cuff strain is a tear to any of the four rotator cuff muscles in the shoulder.
 These muscles are important for stabilizing the shoulder joint.
 Symptoms of a torn rotator cuff will usually consist of sudden pain in the shoulder sometimes accompanied by a tearing feeling.
 This can be severe and may transmit down into the arm.
-Read more on how to treat and rehabilitate a rotator cuff strain.

-A sprained ankle is one of the most common injuries in sport and is also the most frequently re-injured.
+A sprained ankle is one of the most common injuries in sport.
 In the majority of cases, the ankle rolls inwards (inversion) under the weight of the rest of the body, resulting in damage to the ligaments on the outside of the ankle.
-Read more on sprained ankle treatment.

 Medial meniscus injury

-Medial knee cartilage meniscus injury – A torn meniscus is a tear to the semi-circular cartilage in the knee joint causing pain on the inside of the knee.
-It is commonly injured through direct impact in contact sports or twisting but can also occur in older athletes through gradual degeneration.
-Read more on medial meniscus injury treatment.
+Medial knee cartilage meniscus injury or torn meniscus is a tear to the semi-circular cartilage in the knee joint causing pain on the inside of the knee.
+Direct trauma to the knee is a cause, as well as twisting your knee.
+In older cricketers cartilage tears occur from gradual wear and tear or degeneration.

 Lower back pain

-Should I seek professional treatment?
+Should I seek professional treatment for my Cricket injury?